camdagr8/jam/readme.md

 | core.hbsParse | Function | Parses content for Helper wysiwyg text.
 Returns: String |
 | core.is_role | Function | Checks whether the specified `permission` is applied to the specified `user`.
 Returns: Boolean |

-### 2. The Jam Object
+### 2. The jam Object
-The `global.jam` object is created before any script execution starts.
+The `req.jam` object is created before any routes are handled.
 Once execution is under way the following properties are attached:

 | Property | Type | Description |
 |:---------|:-----|:------------|